Massive-Wiki/developer-massive-wiki/.massivewikibuilder/this-wiki-themes/purecss-side-menu/README.md

 ## Wishes and Issues

+BUG: The bounding box for links in the sidebar is too tall, which means it's easy to for a click to go to the wrong link for links that are stacked right on top of one another.

 Needs a "home page" template (which would need support in MWB).

 Sidebar is very narrow for typical Sidebar.md content; perhaps it should be wider.